Queue for the lying-in-state of Elizabeth II: Participation and incidents

 Early estimates reported that at least 250,000 people filed past Elizabeth II's coffin in Westminster Hall over the four days of the lying of state.
 The foot traffic resulted in the delamination of the Yorkstone floor.

+Many in the Queue were given thermal blankets by firefighters and volunteers to prevent hypothermia.

 The character of the queue was described as "subdued positivity".
 People in the queue noted the bonding experience of being in the queue together, sharing details in deep conversation about personal lives, and the reasons why they were there.

-King Charles III and William, Prince of Wales, visited the queue to speak to mourners on 17 September, and Justin Welby, Archbishop of Canterbury, was also present.
+King Charles III and William, Prince of Wales, visited the queue to speak to mourners on 17 September, and Justin Welby, archbishop of Canterbury, was also present.

 Some celebrities queued to take part in the lying in state, using both the public and parliamentary queues.
-Those known to have joined the public queue included David Beckham, Kelly Holmes, Neil Jones, Sharon Osbourne, Susanna Reid, and Tim Vine.
+Those known to have joined the public queue included David Beckham, Tilda Swinton, Kelly Holmes, Neil Jones, Sharon Osbourne, Susanna Reid, and Tim Vine.
 Jason Kenney, the premier of the Canadian province of Alberta, flew to London at his own expense to view the lying in state.
 Television presenters Phillip Schofield and Holly Willoughby were reported to have skipped the queue, causing some controversy, and leading ITV to explain that they were being escorted through the hall to film a segment for This Morning, without joining the filing mourners.

 On 14 September, a 19-year-old man exposed himself and touched two women in the queue before jumping into the River Thames.
 The man pleaded guilty to sexual assault.
-Police were called to intervene when passers-by under the influence of alcohol began to heckle and disturb participants in the queue.
+During the night of 15 September, police were called to intervene when passers-by under the influence of alcohol began to heckle and disturb participants in the queue.
 On 16 September, a 28-year-old man was arrested after he ran from the queue inside Westminster Hall and touched the coffin.
 He was charged under the Public Order Act but was found not fit to plead and sent to treatment at a mental health facility.

 As of 16 September, the majority of medical incidents among participants in the queue were due to fainting, and resulting head injuries.
 By 20 September, the London Ambulance Service reported that its staff and volunteers had provided medical support to an estimated 2,000 people in the queue, of whom 240 were taken for hospital treatment.

 Some wristbands distributed to queuers were later listed on eBay; two used bands attracted a top bid of £436, and an unused one from 17 September received a bid of £2,000.
 The majority of the listings of the wristbands were removed from the website due to its policy against the resale of event tickets.